 Naturally, going underground is gonna unleash a few creepy sights, and Manchester’s secret underground is as chilling as hidden spots come.
 Thanks to Keith Warrender, author and explorer, we don’t actually have to go there ourselves – but there is an actual underground rail network down there, toilets, and a phone exchange if you do decide to pop on your ghostbusters outfit.
 In terms of paranormal activity, there’s been a number of ghostly sightings at Victoria Arches in particular, with urban explorers spotting figures (namely a phantom Doctor) in the corridors and around the staircases, too.

 9. Bramall Hall

 Built back in the 14th-century, Bramall Hall is a beautiful Tudor manor.
 But usually, where there’s Tudor architecture, there’s paranormal activity.
 The Maid of Bramall Hall is no secret, and she’s been spotted on many occasion haunting the bedrooms of the home.
 A number of spooky sightings dating back to the 19th century have been reported, including a man on horseback, ghostly servants, and, of course, the haunting Maid who is usually spotted in the Paradise Room.

 10. The Peveril of the Peak Pub

-You might have spotted the oddly shaped pub once before during your time as a Manchester dweller, but the inside is just as mysterious.
+You might have spotted the oddly shaped outside of the Manchester pub before, but the inside is just as mysterious.
 The current landlord and lady have both reported glasses moving about the premises (which they also say has happened in front of customers, too), as well as things being miraculously moved, and the feeling of a general chilling presence around them.
 Next time you pop in for a pint, be sure to look behind you.

 11. Smithills Hall